-- Remain in your seat with the seat belt firmly fastened around your waist. - Do not get up and move around the bus while it is moving. - No eating on the bus. - Only soft comfort toys are permitted on the bus.
-No other toys are permitted atschool unless directed by the classroom teacher. - Do not do anything that might distract the driver.
-These actions include: - Loud noises such as yelling, screaming, or the use of inappropriate language - Throwing items inside the bus or out the window - Fighting and/or arguing with other students, the driver, or bus monitor - Turning around, standing or jumping on the seat - Music may not be played on the bus, either via the van's radio or your own device UNLESSit - is a personal device that will not bother others. - Windows stay closed at all times (unless there is a breakdown or the Air conditioning is not working). - Keep the bus clean.
-Remove all rubbish from the areas where you were seated. - Younger students are required to sit nearest to the bus monitor toward the center. - The bus driver's primary responsibility is the safety of the passengers.
-Children must be respectful towards the driver and obey any requests made by the driver and the bus monitor.
+- The bus driver's primary responsibility is the safety of the passengers.
+Children must be respectful towards the driver and obey any requests made by the driver and the bus monitor. - Younger students are required to sit nearest to the bus monitor toward the center. - Remain in your seat with the seat belt firmly fastened around your waist. - Do not get up and move around the bus while it is moving. - No eating on the bus. - Only soft comfort toys are permitted on the bus.
+No other toys are permitted at school unless directed by the classroom teacher. - Do not do anything that might distract the driver.
+These actions include: - Loud noises such as yelling, screaming, or the use of inappropriate language - Throwing items inside the bus or out the window - Fighting and/or arguing with other students, the driver, or bus monitor - Turning around, standing or jumping on the seat - Music may not be played on the bus, either via the van's radio or your own device unless it is a personal device that will not bother others. - Windows stay closed at all times (unless there is a breakdown or the air conditioning is not working). - Keep the bus clean.
+Remove all rubbish from the areas where you were seated.